EarthScope/rover/docs/pipeline.md

 # Rover's Processing Pipeline

+**Expert use only** - the default configuration should "just work".
+The options described here give precise control over th epipelin workflow for special cases.

 When the `rover retrieve` command is used, the following steps are taken:

 * **Indexing** - Any modified files in the local store are indexed.